Overview

 Retry Headers

 One example of a transient error class that you may encounter when making API calls is to receive a HTTP 503 error response.
-This response will be accompanied by a rety-after
+This response will be accompanied by a rety-after header, an example of which is shown below:

 retry-after: 30